LizaChepurko/Iron-Dome-Unity-Game/README.md

 - Power-Ups:

     - Health Packs: Collect these to repair damage and sustain the Iron Dome's defenses.
-    - Hetz Missiles: These missiles offer increased damage and speed, providing a critical advantage in defense.
+    - Hetz Missiles: These missiles offer increased damage and speed, providing advantage in defense.
     - Use the power ups by clicking on the icon that appears in the inventory slots.

 - Objective: Your primary goal is to intercept all enemy missiles before they reach the right end of the screen.